bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 The [Visual Studio IntelliCode](https://go.microsoft.com/fwlink/?linkid=872679) extension provides AI-assisted development features for Python, TypeScript/JavaScript and Java developers in Visual Studio Code, with insights based on understanding your code context combined with machine learning.

 You’ll need Visual Studio Code October 2018 Release 1.29.1 or later to use this extension.
-For each supported language, please refer to the “Getting Started” section below to understand any other pre-requisites you’ll need to install and configure to get IntelliCode completions.
+For each supported language, please refer to the “Getting Started " section below to understand any other pre-requisites you’ll need to install and configure to get IntelliCode completions.

 For C#, C++, TypeScript/JavaScript, and XAML support in the Visual Studio IDE, check out the [IntelliCode extension on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCode).